Chapter 1: Introduction to Utilitarianism

 - Websites and organizations relevant to effective altruism:

-- Effectivealtruism.org: This website provides online resources to learn more about effective altruism.
+- Effectivealtruism.org: Website providing online resources about effective altruism.

 - GiveWell: Charity evaluator aiming to find outstanding giving opportunities.